thunderrabbit/robnugen-journal-entries/2015/08/01really-happy-with-the-progress-of-pop-pop-chaos.md

 Next step is to get the balls moving!
 Thanks to Joe's demo, I have a great chance of finishing it tonight.

+## 1am or so

+Haha I couldn't get the code to work at all.
+It seems I'm not smart enough to combine Deps and whatever Joe is using to move the balls.